Best Areas for Startups in Cape Town

 Startups focused on education, finance, health services, or professional consulting often choose Claremont for its stable business environment.
 Office parks like Brookside and The Oval offer scalable options.

-8. Bellville
+8. Bellville & Tygervalley

 Bellville is a growing business district in the Northern Suburbs.
 It’s positioned well for startups serving regional markets or requiring warehouse and back-office space.
+Many startup founders focus exclusively on the CBD and southern suburbs while overlooking opportunities in the northern suburbs.
+Tygervalley has developed into one of Cape Town’s largest office markets and offers several advantages for growing businesses.

 Key features: